 – Mary’s discovering clues that what was thought to be her mother’s artistic temperament might have been something deeper, something worse.

-– Mary’s school life and activities, best friend Rachel, and budding interest in a black boy named Robbie
+– Mary’s school life and activities, best friend Rachel, and budding interest in a boy named Robbie

 – Mary’s spiritual development and crisis of faith.